adminimize/slidemerge/README.md

 ## Usage

-1. Upload your presentation files (PPT, PPTX, PDF)
+1. Upload your PDF documents and images
-2. Review and rearrange the extracted slides
+2. Review and rearrange the extracted pages
-3. Select/deselect slides as needed
+3. Select/deselect pages as needed
 4. Click "Merge & Download" to create and download the final presentation

 ## Implementation Details

-### Current Implementation
+### PDF Processing
-The current version uses placeholder slide representations and generates a new PPTX with simulated content.
-It demonstrates the UI flow and user experience without implementing the complex slide extraction logic.

-### Future Enhancement Plan
-For a full implementation that preserves actual slide content:

-1. **For PDF files**:
-   - Use PDF.js to render each page to a canvas
+- Uses PDF.js to render each page to a canvas
-   - Extract the rendered page as an image at 1920x1080 resolution
+- Extracts the rendered page as an image at 1920x1080 resolution

-2. **For PPTX files**:
-   - Use JSZip to extract the package contents
-   - Parse slide XML and related assets
-   - Render slide content to canvas using the extracted assets
-   - Convert canvas to image at 1920x1080 resolution

-3. **For PPT files**:
-   - Use a dedicated PPT parser library
-   - Convert each slide to an image representation

-4. **Merge Process**:
+- Maintains aspect ratio and properly positions content
+- Limited to first 50 pages for large PDFs to prevent memory issues

+### Image Processing
+- Supports common image formats (JPG, PNG, GIF, etc.)
+- Maintains aspect ratio and properly positions images in slides

+### Merge Process
-   - Create a new PPTX
+- Creates a new PPTX using pptxgenjs
-   - Add each extracted slide image as a full-slide image
+- Adds each extracted page/image as a full-slide image
-   - Preserve slide notes if possible
-   - Add metadata about the source slide
+- Preserves metadata about the source in slide notes

-This enhancement would require significant client-side processing but would result in a more faithful representation of the original slides.
+- Optimizes image quality for the final presentation

 ## Limitations

-- Currently, the slide content extraction is simplified and only demonstrates the concept
-- For a production-ready version, more robust extraction and conversion logic would be needed
-- Large presentations might cause performance issues in the browser
+- Large PDFs may cause performance issues in the browser (limited to first 50 pages)
+- PowerPoint files (PPT/PPTX) are not supported
+- High-resolution images may use significant memory when processing

 ## License

 MIT

-## Acknowledgments
+## Copyright

-This project was created as a proof of concept for a client-side presentation merger.
+© adminimize, 2025